-Table 2 reports the estimates of the size of the excess mass, and thus the extent of bunching.
-Under the main specification, we choose a region of -0.16 to 0.08 net assets based on visual inspection of Figure 2 with an estimation range of net assets between -

-0.5 and 0.5.8 However, we also show that our bunching estimates are fairly insensitive to the choice of window.
-Following Dee et al. (Forthcoming), we provide estimates for both total manipulation and in-range manipulation.
+Table 2 reports our estimates of the size of the excess mass, and thus the extent of bunching.
+The main specification uses an exclusion window of -0.3 to 0.1 and an estimation range of -0.8 to 0.8.
+Following Dee et al. (2019), we provide estimates for both total manipulation and in-range manipulation.
 Total manipulation is the excess mass as a percent of the total sample size, which corresponds to the percentage of total charities in the sample that bunch.
 In-range manipulation is the excess mass as a percent of the number of charities in the counterfactual range in the region of missing mass (bins $-z$ to 0), which can be interpreted as the probability of bunching conditional on falling just below the solvency threshold.
-We calculate standard errors using a parametric bootstrap procedure, similar to the one used in Dee et al. (Forthcoming) and Chetty et al. (2011).
-We draw with replacement from the distribution of residuals estimated in Equation 1 to generate a new density distribution from which we can generate bootstrapped estimates of the excess mass.
+We calculate standard errors using a parametric bootstrap procedure, similar to the one used in Dee et al. (2019) and Chetty et al. (2011).
+We draw with replacement from the distribution of residuals estimated in Equation (1) to generate a new density distribution from which we can generate bootstrapped estimates of the excess mass.
 The standard error we report is the standard deviation of 200 of the bootstrapped estimates.

-Column 1 presents our total manipulation estimate and shows that the number of excess organizations above the threshold represents approximately 0.33 percent of all public charities.
-This is equivalent to a 27 percent probability that charities falling just below the threshold will manipulate their financial reporting so as to appear solvent (column 2).
-By comparison, Marx (2018) finds that the number of excess organizations above the filing threshold for the Form 990 is equal to 0.1 percent, or approximately one third the size of our estimate.
-Columns 3 and 4 show that changing the manipulation window has very little effect on the estimated size of the excess mass-the total manipulation estimates range from 0.32 to 0.34 percent of all charities.
+Column 1 presents our total manipulation estimate and shows that the number of excess organizations above the threshold represents approximately 0.2 percent of all public charities.
+This is equivalent to an 8 percent probability that charities falling just below the threshold will manipulate their financial reporting so as to appear solvent (column 4).
+By comparison, for this insight.

+Marx (2018) finds that the number of excess organizations above the filing threshold for the Form 990 is equal to 0.1 percent, or approximately half the size of our estimate.
+We also provide robustness checks on our main specification to ensure that our estimates are fairly insensitive to specification choices, such as bin size and the order of the polynomial.
+Columns 2, 3, 5, and 6 show that these choices have very little effect on the estimated size of the excess mass; the total manipulation estimates range from 0.193 to 0.203 percent.